Political dialogue event

 - Generation of momentum and political will for acceleration of progress towards 2030, including Germany’s contribution towards the 2023 UN Water Conference

-- Identify possible contributions of Germany for strengthening WASH as essential elements of global health and pandemic prevention, gender equality and leave no one behind, and climate resilience and food- and nutrition security.
+- Identify possible contributions of Germany for strengthening WASH as essential elements of global health & pandemic prevention, leave no one behind & gender equality, and climate resilience & food- and nutrition security.

 - Foster better collaboration between different German stakeholders, utilising comparative advantages